dneimke/FluentValidationSample/README.md

 ```

 In addition to the Scan extension, Scrutor provides us with a Decorate method that can be used to decorate already registered services.
-We will use this to wrap our MediatR handlers with any validators that have the same type signature.
-First, create a Decorator class like so
+Create a simple Decorator class to wrap validators and request handlers with the same generic type signatures.

 ```csharp
 namespace ValidationSample.Infrastructure